Technical Articles:

 XRF-286 Amplifiers for 23cm

-On the web, one can find amplifier designs developed by F1ANH and F6DRO, implemented on FR4.
+On the web, one can also find amplifier designs that appear to have been originally developed by F1ANH, F6DRO and others, implemented on FR4.
 The basic design is very good, though I did make some changes to the bias circuit and the input and output matching transformers.
-And since FR4 can be problematic, I also ported it over to two low-loss substrates: Rogers 3006 for the prototypes, and Rogers 4003c for the later versions, which are the versions in the kits.
-Typical performance results for the single, and the double-device amplifiers are shown below.
+Our French brothers deserve a lot of credit, though, for pioneering the original design.

-This is one of the 2-device prototypes implemented on 4003.
-The performance of this amplifier is shown at upper left.
+This is one of the 2-device amps, also on 4003.

 It's basically two of the single-device designs, combined using a pair of branch-line hybrid couplers, all etched onto the same substrate.